software-students-spring2025/2-web-app-web-surfer/README.md

 ## Product vision statement

-Rental Surfer is a comprehensive apartment rental management system that connects property managers and potential tenants by providing a user-friendly platform to list, discover, and manage rental properties efficiently.
+Rental Surfer is a comprehensive apartment rental management web application that connects broker company and potential tenants by providing a user-friendly platform to list, search, and manage available rental properties efficiently.
+While administrators in the broker company can create, edit, delete housing postings and delete guests, clients, who logged in as guests, can only view and search the desired apartment.

 ## User stories

 [User Stories](https://github.com/software-students-spring2025/2-web-app-web-surfer/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22User%20Stories%22)

 - As an admin, I can moderate and remove fraudulent or misleading listings, so that the platform remains reliable for users.
-- As a student, I can search all available rental buildings around my university so that I can choose my preferred ones to reduce the commute time.
+- As a student, I can search all available rental buildings in my city, so that I can choose my preferred ones to reduce the commute time.
 - As a guest, I can search up a specific building for its availability, so that I have the availability of that building and can compare the price with other buildings.
 - As a guest, I can view all prices of a specific apartment on the website, so that I know the price of the apartments available in the area.
 - As a tenant, I want to compare the prices of similar properties on the website, so that I can assess if I am overpaying and negotiate better with my landlord.
 - As a landlord, I want to compare rental prices of similar properties in my area on the website, so that I can accurately price my rental.
 - As a guest, I can save my favorite listings, so that I can compare them later and make a final decision more easily.
+- As an administrator, I can post my housing details on the software, so that more people can see it and be interested in.
+- As an administrator, I can manage the posted rentals, so that guests can have more accurate information about the current rental market.
+- As an administrator, I can remove the unwanted guests, so that I can keep the information posted by the company private.
+- As an administrator, I can search for a specific user, so that quickly remove they without going through the long list.

 ## Steps necessary to run the software